StableUnit/MonteCarloSimulation/README.md

 Updates to the contract state follows a few simple rules.
     1) Buying SU from the contract increases the supply in exchange for Bitcoin.
-    2) Selling SU at the contract decreases the supply and at the expense of the Bitcoin held in reserve.
+    2) Selling SU at the contract decreases the supply at the expense of the Bitcoin held in reserve.

-When the ratio between SU and BTC held in reserve drops below a threshold value we consider this a failure contract, allowing us to measure and understand the inherent risks in the system.
-However, this is only one stabalization mechanism being used by the contract, selling bonds, fund parking, and share dilution remain as mechanisms for retaining the contract health.
+When the ratio between SU and BTC held in reserve drops below a threshold value we consider this a failure contract, allowing us to probabilistically measure and understand the inherent risks in the system.

+This mechanism itself has risks which is why we employ additional stabalization mechanisms which come into play once the first stop gap has been broken.
+Although these methods are not tested here, the real contract will employ selling of bonds, fund parking, and share dilution to maintain the contract health.

 # A Note on the theory.

-Monte Carlo methods are common place in statistical finance.
-There is no perfect method for assessing the risk in a system since this will nessecarily depend on the behaviour of actions out side the limits of a limited simulation.
+Geometric Brownian motion Monte Carlo methods are common place in statistical finance since they allow us to make empirical estimations of risk bounds in the system under certain assumptions about the movement of the underlying assets.
+We can use these empirical results to make statements such as 'There is a 90% chance that the contract reserve ratio will remain above above 0.5% within the year under these reasonable assumptions'

-For the purposes of testing the behaviour of a system however, Monte Carlo methods serve as usefull way of understanding the system's behaviour under differing market conditions.
+It should be noted that There is no perfect method for assessing the risk here because financial data it notorious random, subject to black swan events, and long trail distributions.
+However, for the purposes of testing the behaviour of this system, Monte Carlo methods serve as usefull way of understanding the different dynamics that may appear.

-We use a LogNormal distribution to simulate the prices movements for both the Bitcoin Price and Stable Unit Demand.
-The LogNormal distribution has a long tail which reaches towards positive infinity while being bounded at zero on the other end, this better reflects the demand curve for an asset which can have infinite demand and only finite sell pressure.

 # Method

-The contract is simulated using a static spread of 0.99 - 1.01 and an initial 1:1 reserve.
-We wish to understand how the system behaves under differing conditions for instance,
-    1) A Downward / Upward trending Bitcoin reserve price.
-    2) A Downward / Upward trending Stable Unit demand.
-    3) High / Low demand volatility for Stable Units.

-# A Note on the graph.
-1) The top graph shows the Bitcoin price.
-2) The second graph shows cumulative SU demand over time.
-3) The third, BTC reserve (Blue) Bonds circulation (Red) SU market cap (Green).
-4) The fourth, BTC value / SU value reserve ratio.
+We use a two non-correlated Geometric Brownian Motion timeseries over the bitcoin price and Stable Unit demand.
+The demand for Stable Units during downturns in the Bitcoin price suggest that these two series should be anti-correlated but this caveat has been left out.
+We parametrize both GBM series with a drift and volatility term.
+We vary these parameters to simulate the behaviour during a number of market conditions two show how the system reacts.

+The contract is parameterized using, 'highest_bid', 'lowest_ask', and 'initial_reserve_ratio': The higest bid is the rate the contract offers to redeem Stable Units for bitcoin.
+The lowest ask is the rate the contract offers to sell Stable Units for bitcoin.
+The initial reserve ratio being the ratio between Bitcoin and Stable Units at contract genesis.